nirbo/mnist/README.md

 Follow the instructions below to run the model on TensorPort using the tport command line interface.
-For an in-depth tutorial based on this repository, check out the [TensorPort documentation](https://docs.tensorport.com). **TODO: make this link a specific page!**
+For an in-depth tutorial based on this repository, check out the [TensorPort documentation](https://docs.tensorport.com/v1.0/docs/mnist-with-tensorport).

 ## Table of Contents